 - Check the pH of the nutrient solution regularly and make any necessary adjustments.

 The pH of the nutrient solution is another important factor in growing healthy basil plants.
 The ideal pH level for basil is between 5.5 and 6.5.
 Be sure to check the pH of your nutrient solution regularly and adjust it as needed.
 This will help ensure that your plants can absorb the nutrients they need.

-A digital pH meter helps measure the acidity or alkalinity of strawberry plants.
+A digital pH meter helps measure the acidity or alkalinity.
 If you think of buying a digital pH meter online, you may click this affiliate link of Amazon's finest of the best.

 - Regularly inspect the plants for pests and diseases.

 Finally, be sure to inspect your plants regularly for pests and diseases.
 Basil is particularly susceptible to aphids and whiteflies.
 If you notice any pests on your plants, remove them immediately.
 You can also try using traps or insecticidal soap to control pests.

 You should have no problem growing healthy and delicious basil plants with these tips!
 Give it a try today!